Ex-Dividend

 💡 Practical Tips

-• 1Complete purchases at least 2-3 days before ex-dividend date.
+- 1Complete your purchases at least 2-3 days before the ex-dividend date to ensure settlement.

 ⚠️ Common Mistakes